souvikhaldar/cloudhack/README.md

 ## Result
 Your Hugo powered static site is now available at `http://<ip-address>`
-To make it point your custom domain name, follow this link.
-Hope this automation helped you deploy your site easily to the cloud of your choice, preferably Digital Ocean!
+I followed [this](https://www.howlthemes.com/point-domain-name-digitalocean-droplet/) article to assign a custom domain name (souvikhaldar.info in my case) to the given IP address.
+I've used Digital Ocean's droplet, but you can use any cloud service provider of choice.
+Hope this automation tool helped you deploy your site easily to the cloud of your choice.

 * [Link to my website deployed by above method](http://souvikhaldar.info)